Xenon8778/scSGS/README.md

-# scSGS [Under Development]
+# single-cell Stochastic Gene Silencing (scSGS)
 ![Figure 1 - Compressed](https://github.com/Xenon8778/scSGS/assets/61325229/9c629e1e-4b34-456d-a80e-7476622ff6b4)

-This is the main repository for single-cell Stochastic Gene Silencing (scSGS) - A method to study gene function using the natural stochasticity in gene expression.
+This is the main repository for scSGS - A method to study gene function using the natural stochasticity in gene expression.

 The scripts for preprocessing and analyzing publicly available datasets are in the '/scripts' folder.